Ciampitti-Lab/AVYield/README.md

 - [ ] parallel coordinates: genotype -> year? -> yield -> moist?
 - [ ] change clear genotypes btn, input year dropdown, crops dropdown to clear the graphs?
 - [ ] make it in a pop up window?
+- [ ] add county filter in compare.
+- [ ] also add a fix genotype with diff years.